Molapour80/100Days_Of_Python/README.md

 # 🌱 My 100 Days of Code Challenge 🌱

 💪This is my personal journey through the 100 Days of Code challenge.
-I 💪aim to improve my coding skills and build a consistent practice.
+I aim to improve my coding skills and build a consistent practice.

-## 🐾 Goals
+## 🐾 Goals 🐾

 - Learn a new programming concept every day.
 - Work on small projects to apply what I've learned.